JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 There are many ways that one can solve a rootfinding problem with different characteristics.
 One can directly use Newton's method, but this can require a good guess and may not distinguish between stable and unstable equilibrium.
-Julia packages like [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl) provide many feasible solutions, and Bifurcation tools like [BifurcationKit.jl](https://rveltz.github.io/BifurcationKit.jl/dev/) give a whole host of other methods.
+Julia packages like [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl) provide many good algorithms, and Bifurcation tools like [BifurcationKit.jl](https://rveltz.github.io/BifurcationKit.jl/dev/) give a whole host of other methods.
 Given the importance of solving nonlinear algebraic systems and their differentiability, the SciML organization has put together a common interface package [NonlinearSolve.jl](https://nonlinearsolve.sciml.ai/dev/) that weaves